 METHODS OF DISCOVERY IN DIVORCE CASES:

 - Notice for discovery and inspection

 - Notice for examination before trial

 - Appraisals and experts

 This is a general overview of the process of divorce, every case is different.
-To discuss your divorce with an attorney, Contact Law Offices of Mindin & Mindin, P.C. at 888-501-3292 or e-mail us by visiting our CONTACT page.
+To discuss your divorce and unique set of facts with an attorney call us at 888-501-3292 or send us an e-mail with your questions below.